animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 > Yes, I know much of this is unbelievable.
 Here are the parts that can (not necessarily will) be verified: my preexisting social anxiety and unlikelihood to make all of this up, house on May St., lack of prior mania/psychosis history, Christmas, 2018 brook-jumping "mania," ambulance driver, that nurse who saw my foreskin gash, the police officers I shook hands with, hospitalization "catatonia," the conversation I overheard when the people wheeling me thought I was unconscious, my sister's touch and conversation, Sarah,  me telling my mom about the Volyoda delusion/association I had in the woods before his death, Volyoda's sex-offender registration and death, my Taylor-CAM paper archival date, the digital private interactions with Tayler in summer, 2020, my full-head hair regrowth, and all of the details of my next hospitalization in Fall, 2020.
 >
 > Also, [here is a more believable summary of this psychosis from an earlier version/draft/"commit"](https://github.com/animal-tree/BrokenWisdoms-TheReturnofNort/blob/57fde86227cbc35a4d7e8aa3e02f199038f6663c/2-Opposing-views.md#psychosis-and-rochester-general-hospital-rgh), and here is a separate summary of these [synchroncities](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/Does-anyone-else-think-this-is-proof-of-God%3F.md).

+> [!WARNING]
+> As this was happening, somebody named Tayler was being sexually assaulted by her bald Jewish husband who had kidnapped her to New Orleans.

 #### Future hair losses